rushangchandekar/SMS-Spam-Detection/README.md

 ---

+## Demo

+You can try out the SMS Spam Detection model live by visiting the deployed web app https://sms-spam-detection-ksroffnutzevqpuhrywbah.streamlit.app/

+---

 ## Web Deployment

 The trained model is deployed as a **Streamlit** web application.
 Users can input SMS text into a simple text box, and the model will predict whether it’s spam or not.